Bhagya Vastu | Premium Astrology & Vastu Consultation

 • Columns placed based on equal spacing, not zone requirements

-• Plinth height determined by neighboring buildings only
+• Plinth height determined by neighbouring buildings only

 • Foundation type selected based on soil test results